A note on balancing sequences and application to cryptography: Introduction

-Otherwise it is called a non-Wieferich prime for the base $b$.
-Instead of any base $b>2$, if we replace $b$ by $2$, it is simply called a Wieferich prime. \\ i.e.,

-If the equation \eqref{e1} is not satisfies for a prime $p$ is called a non-Wieferich prime.
-That is $p$ satisfies the congruence,

-Furthermore, it is well-known that non-Wieferich primes and the first case of Fermat last Theorem are very well connected (see \cite{wief}).
-As of today the only known Wieferich primes are $1093$ and $3511$.
+Otherwise it is called a \textit{non-Wieferich prime for base $b$}.
+As of today, the only known Wieferich primes for base $2$ are $1093$ and $3511$.

-A search for a Wieferich prime is one of the long standing problem in Number Theory.
-Nevertheless, it is still unknown whether there are infinitely many Wieferich or non-Wieferich primes are there to the base $b\geq2$.
-But J. H. Silverman \cite{sman} established the conditional result on non-Wieferich prime.
-Assuming the famous $abc$ conjecture (defined in Section \eqref{sec} ), he proved the infinitude of non-Wieferich primes for any base $b$.
-The result is as follows.
+A search for the Wieferich prime is one of the long-standing problems in number theory.
+It is still unknown whether there are finitely or infinitely many Wieferich primes that exist for any base $b\geq2$.
+However, Silverman \cite{sman} established the conditional results on non-Wieferich primes.
+Assuming the $abc$ conjecture \cite{gyo}, he proved the infinitude of non-Wieferich primes for any base $b$.